 Pray about and consider what you need to do, or not do, this holiday season and come to a place of peace about it.

-It doesn’t mean it will always be like this…(just because you choose something this year doesn’t mean it will be cemented forever)…it simply means you are doing what you need to do THIS holiday season to make it through.
+It doesn’t mean it will always be like this…(just because you choose something this year doesn’t mean it will be cemented forever)…it simply means you are doing what you need to do THIS holiday season to make it through the holidays.

-If you have family and friends who love you, support you, and encourage you, what an amazing gift that truly is!
-Be sure to thank them for any way they bring encouragement, meaning, and love to your life!
+If you have family and friends who love you, support you, and encourage you, what an amazing, incredible gift that truly is!
+Be sure to thank them for all of the ways they bring encouragement, meaning, and love to your life.

-I am praying everyone who is going through a sad or tough time will have a meaningful holiday season – and I truly hope everyone is surrounded by understanding and caring family and friends who will encourage and help you through this month.
+I am praying everyone who is going through a sad or tough time will have a meaningful holiday season.
+And I truly hope everyone is surrounded by understanding and caring loved ones who will offer encouragement and kindness the next few weeks.

 It can take time to find a new holiday normal, so please don’t be hard on yourself.
 It takes time, effort, and grace to work out a broken heart and to pick up the pieces of a shattered life.

-Grief can be excruciatingly heartbreaking during the holidays, but through genuinely remembering and honoring your treasured deceased loved ones, honoring your grief, showing love to your remaining loved ones, and working through your grief, holidays can hold great joy again…in time!
+Grief can be excruciatingly heartbreaking during the holidays, but through genuinely remembering and honoring your treasured deceased loved ones, honoring your grief, and showing love to your remaining loved ones – while working through your grief – holidays can hold great joy again…in time!

 Gratitude & blessings,